 1. Seek Help/Talk to someone

 This could be family, friend, therapist or counsellor.
 Talking to someone truly helps.
 Before this year, I’ve never had any form of anxiety or panic attack so I had no idea what was going on with me and my body.
 The actual breakup didn’t stress me out as much, it was more the aftermath of the jabs that kept on coming that really did it.
 I was at work and all of a sudden it happened.
-I was so stressed out because my delusional ex kept hounding me for money that I didn’t have nor owed him (don’t worry, I won this battle in the end but that’s story for another day).
+I was so stressed out because my delusional ex kept hounding me for money that I didn’t have nor owed him (don’t worry, I won this battle in the end but that’s a story for another day).
 I went home, tried to sort it out by seeking legal advice then went back to work.
 The next few days, It happened again so I went to my GP.
 That’s when I realised stress can cause a shit load of things.
 She ordered me to take 3 weeks off work.
 I took 2 weeks off in the end to sort out the money/legal stuff, the house and to relax and unwind.
 If I didn’t seek help, I would’ve kept going and she said I would’ve burnt myself out.

-Another thing I did this year was talking to a counsellor.
-I have a good friend that advised me to do so as he did it during a difficult time in his life and it helped him greatly.
+Another thing I did this year was to talk to a counsellor.
+I have a good friend who advised me to do so as he did it during a difficult time in his life and it helped him greatly.
 He recommended it to me and said it was worth the money.
 Thankfully, one of my work benefits is free EAP sessions which is counselling support for any reason.
 I took advantage of this.
 Talking to someone completely random and unbiased really helped me.
 They see things in a different light and they have experience dealing with different situations.
 I found it incredibly useful.
 I only had one session about my breakup and the rest was about career, future goals and how to balance life and work etc. I can’t recommend this enough.

 If you don’t have the resources, just talk to someone.
 You’ll be surprised that someone out there is willing to listen.